TheCSSKing/Jormars/_posts/2021-01-04-favorite-developer-blogs.md

 * [Dan Luu](https://danluu.com/) has a [great list of programming blogs](https://danluu.com/programming-blogs/).
 * Multiple Hacker News compilations: [What are some great personal blogs/portfolios](https://news.ycombinator.com/item?id=19114037), [What is your blog and why should I read it?](https://news.ycombinator.com/item?id=22800136)
+* [Julia Evans](https://jvns.ca/), who updates all the time and has an incredible blog, also has a [great list of tech blogs](https://jvns.ca/blogroll/).